Pwnable.kr - bof

 Manual exploitation

 Okay, we now have all the necessary information.
-Our payload will consist of 52 bytes of padding characters followed by 0xcafebabe
+Our payload will consist of 52 bytes of padding characters followed by 0xcafebabe.
+However, since x86 CPUs use the little-endian format for integers, we need to reverse the byte order to \xbe\xba\xfe\xca.

 Using Python, we can build the following payload: